AI Agent Index

 How does pricing compare between Semantic Scholar vs Rayyan?

-Semantic Scholar uses a free model.
+Semantic Scholar uses a free model with pricing on request.
 Rayyan uses a freemium model, starting at $4.99 per month.

 View full Semantic Scholar profile